 The use of all restrictive interventions (those not written into the individual's plan, nor approved by the Human Rights Committee and Behavior Management Committee) meet the criteria for a serious event.
-These events must be reported to the Protection and Advocacy Project within 24 hours.
-The guardian/legal decision maker and DDPA/DDPM must be notified within one (1) working day of the event, or sooner if requested in the person's plan.
-This must be documented in the GER when contact has been made to the guardian/legal decision maker.
-Within one (1) working day of the report to P&A, a written report of the incident (General Events Report in Therap) must be approved at a HIGH level.
-By approving the report, it allows access to:
+These events must be reported to the Protection and Advocacy Project, the guardian/legal decision maker, DDPA/DDPM, and DD Section.
+The Protection and Advocacy Project will be responsible for independent review to determine if follow up is needed and who is responsible.